jyelland/rasilab_reach_2024/README.md

   - e.g. numpy and matplotlib are common python packages, to install them you would run: ```conda install numpy```, ```conda install matplotlib```

 ### VSCode
-- A very useful text editing and coding application
+- A very useful text editing and coding application.
-- Various extensions make coding/writing in VSCode much easier
+- Various extensions make coding/writing in VSCode much easier.

 #### Setting up Jupyter kernels in VSCode
 - In VSCode, find the Extensions panel